ubucon-asia/2022/content/news/2022-09-29-cfp-closed/index.md

 ---
-title: "Call for talks and workshop is now closed"
+title: "Call for talks and workshops is now closed"
 date: 2022-09-29T00:00:00+09:00
 authors:
     - name: Youngbin Han